mclemente/about-face/readme.md

 This Foundry VTT module is a fork of [About Face](https://github.com/League-of-Foundry-Developers/about-face) and is licensed under [GNU GPLv3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), supplemented by [Commons Clause](https://commonsclause.com/).

+This work uses the [injectConfig](https://github.com/theripper93/injectConfig) library, which is licensed under the MIT license.

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for Module Development](https://foundryvtt.com/article/license/).